 Known for both their scholarship and their interest in helping clients learn about the wonderful art form of antique Oriental rugs, Helen and Douglas Stock have spoken on antique Oriental rugs at The Textile Museum in Washington, D.C. on three occasions and have written numerous articles about antique rugs and the decorative arts for magazines and trade publications.

 Quadrifoglio Gallery carries a broad selection of antique decorative carpets and antique collectable rugs.
 Douglas and Helen Stock are recognized for their expertise regarding antique Fereghan Sarouk rugs; Mohtashem Keshan rugs (sometimes spelled Mohtasham Kashan); antique Bidjar rugs; and antique Heriz and Serapi rugs.
 The Stocks work diligently to find the right antique rugs for both private retail clients as well as interior designers.
-We work with antique rug clients in Los Angeles, Toronto, London, New York, Boston and other major cities.
-Quadrifoglio Gallery is also a source of antique rugs for Oriental rugs dealers across the United States and internationally.
+The Stocks work with antique rug clients in Florida, Los Angeles and San Francisco California, Cincinnati, Philadelphia, Washington DC, Toronto, London, New York, Boston and other major cities.

 TERMINOLOGY ON THE QUADRIFOGLIO GALLERY WEBSITE: